 Welcome to our website!

-Research in the Lindo lab integrates community ecology, ecosystem ecology, and taxonomy to study the relationship between biodiversity and ecosystem function in Canadian forest soil systems.
-We use a natural model system of moss, microbes, and microarthropods (called the bryosphere) to ask ecosystem-scale questions in the field and under controlled greenhouse environments.
+Research in the Lindo lab integrates community ecology, ecosystem ecology, and taxonomy to study the relationship between biodiversity and ecosystem function in Canadian soil systems.
+We use a natural model system of moss, microbes, and microarthropods (called the bryosphere) to ask community and ecosystem-scale questions in the field and under controlled greenhouse environments.

 General Research Interests